What is Grain Matching?

 “With this method, you want the lines to be seamless, so a perfect match is best.
 This ensures a more organic look,” added Ashley.

 Different types of wood can affect the pattern of the grain.
-Direction of the grain can also be horizontal or vertical depending upon preference.
-However, it is important to note that it is labor intensive to obtain this look as the doors must be cut strategically.
+The direction of the grain can also be horizontal or vertical depending upon preference, and you can achieve this effect with wood or laminate cabinets.
+However, it is important to note that it is labor-intensive to obtain this look as the doors or drawers must be cut strategically.
 This makes it a more expensive option.
 Even so, it can really enhance a design.

 Set up an appointment with Ashley to discuss your remodel and determine whether or not to incorporate grain matching into your design.
-Or, register to attend an upcoming seminar if you would like to learn more about adding on or about the kitchen or bathroom remodeling process.
 You can also view the Normandy photo gallery or follow Normandy Remodeling on Facebook and Instagram for more inspiration.